Falcion/Patternugit/README.md

 > Permission is granted for free use in any of your products.
 >
 > If you want to use this project, there are two ways to download-and-use this project:
-  “official” and direct, so, let's start from official path:
+  "official" and direct, so, let's start from official path:

-1. Go up to the “main position” of page of this repository and seek for the "Use this template" button;
+1. Go up to the "main position" of page of this repository and seek for the "Use this template" button;
 2. Click on this button and seek for the specified variants "Use this template → Create a new repository", or option with codespaces;